judeclark19/v-cell-2/v_cell_rebuild_plan.md

 Proposed rule:

 - Face-down tableau cards are **not movable**.
-- When a move results in a face-down card becoming the **top** card of a tableau column, it **auto-flips immediately** to face-up (engine-side), without consuming a player move.
+- When a move results in a face-down card becoming the **exposed** card of a tableau column, it **auto-flips immediately** to face-up (engine-side), without consuming a player move.

 ### 16.5 GameState